 - Ventilating rooms that often become moist.
 This can be done by opening windows after showering or airing out your kitchen after a cooking session.

 - Disposing of dead plants, wood and leaves around the exterior of your home.
-When this debris become damp, it becomes a haven for silverfish.
+This debris becomes a haven for silverfish when it becomes damp.